seleemtech/liferay-repo/Interview Questions/CreateReactPortlet.markdown

 # Creating React Portlet In Liferay [](id=creating-react-portlet-in-liferay)

-Follow these steps to create your JavaScript widget `(Site Initializer)`.
+Follow these steps to create your React widget.

 1. Install `NVM` using below link.